kistofe/Boss-Design/README.md

 ## Boss Fight
 ### The "Pre-Boss" area
-In order to build up before a Boss battle, designers often create a "Pre-Boss" area where the player can basically recover and prepare for what comes next.
+In order to build up the player expectations before a Boss battle, designers often create a "Pre-Boss" area where the player can basically recover and prepare for what comes next.
 The player can "feel" when they will have to face a Boss because of certain elements of level design, like save points just before entering a new area, conveniently placed Health recoveries or Weapons or suspiciously large, empty rooms.

 These elements are small hints that reveal to the player that they will face a Boss in the next area.
 This preparation is a rewarding element for the player, as it prepares them for the fight and builds up their expectations.